Updated on July 2nd, 2020 by Nate Parsh

-ARMOUR Residential also pays its dividends on a monthly basis, which is rare in a world where the vast majority of companies that pay a dividend, pay them quarterly.
+ARMOUR Residential also pays its dividends on a monthly basis, which is rare as the vast majority of companies that pay a dividend, pay them quarterly.

-There are currently only 41 companies with monthly dividend payments.
-You can see the full list of monthly dividend stocks below:
+There are currently only 56 stocks with monthly dividend payments.
+You can download our full list of monthly dividend stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

 ARMOUR Residential’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payments have been declining over the years.

-However, as with many high-dividend stocks with yields above 10%, the sustainability of the dividend is in question.
+As with many high-dividend stocks yielding over 10%, the sustainability of the dividend is in question.
 This article will analyze the investment prospects of ARMOUR Residential.

-As an mREIT, ARMOUR Residential invests in residential mortgage backed securities that include U.S. Government-sponsored entities (GSE) such as Fannie Mae, Freddie Mac, and Ginnie Mae, the Government National Mortgage Administration’s issued or guaranteed securities backed by fixed rate, hybrid adjustable rate, and adjustable rate home loans.
+As an mREIT, ARMOUR Residential invests in residential mortgage backed securities that include U.S. Government-sponsored entities (GSE) such as Fannie Mae, Freddie Mac.
+It also includes Ginnie Mae, the Government National Mortgage Administration’s issued or guaranteed securities backed by fixed rate, hybrid adjustable rate, and adjustable rate home loans.

 It also includes unsecured notes and bonds issued by the GSE and the United States treasuries, money market instruments, as well as non-GSE or government agency backed securities.

-With a market cap of just over $1.1 billion and $165 million in annual revenue, it is a significant national player in residential investment.
+With a market cap of approximately $600 million and $151 million in annual revenue, it is a significant national player in residential investment.

 Source: Investor presentation, page 3

-The company makes money by raising capital through issuing debt as well as preferred and common equity and then reinvesting the proceeds into higher yielding debt instruments.
+The trust makes money by raising capital through issuing debt as well as preferred and common equity, and then reinvesting the proceeds into higher-yielding debt instruments.

-In the first quarter management was quite active in capital markets, raising approximately $322 million in the first three months of the year.
-In the process, the company issued approximately 16.1 million common shares at approximately $20 per share and thereby improved the company’s economies of scale by reducing administrative expense per share by over 20% on a pro forma basis for about $0.05 per quarter running.
+In the first quarter of 2020, management was active in capital markets, raising approximately $48.4 million in the first three months of the year.
+In the process, the trust issued approximately 5.7 million common shares at approximately $8.49 per share, bringing the total capitalization to nearly $850 million.

-Looking ahead, the declining short term interest rates could help the business profit margins as they can now borrow funds at cheaper rates and use the proceeds to repurchase preferred and common equity shares at a discount to the prices they were issued at.
+Looking ahead, lower short-term interest rates could help the business profit margins as they can now borrow funds at cheaper rates and use the proceeds to repurchase preferred and common equity shares at a discount to the prices they were issued at.

 Source: Investor presentation, page 5